 In her Trees Leaving series, she also incorporates a touch of humor.
 They are part homage to Magritte’s floating men in bowler hats, part ecological statement and part allegory of loss, liberation and the yearning for escape.

 Ms. Lori’s artwork has been exhibited in solo and group shows throughout New England, and in New York and Chicago.
-Her 2019 solo exhibition, Close to the Trees, was shown at Galatea Fine Art in Boston.
-She is represented by 13 Forest Gallery in Arlington, MA.
+She is represented by 13 Forest Gallery in Arlington, MA., and Indigo House Gallery in Duxbury, MA.